Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "size": the size of the shape, which contains the following properties:
   - @c "width": the width.
   - @c "height": the height.
-- @c "fill-percent": the percent to fill the shape, which is a number between @c 0.0 and @c 1.0.
+- @c "fill-percent": the percent to fill the shape, which is a number between @c 0.0 and @c 1.0.\n This can either be a numeric or a formula reference.

 ## Image {#image-properties}
 Properties for @c "image" nodes: